Counseling

 Students will acquire knowledge, practice skills, and develop attitudes that can benefit them throughout life.
 Building a solid foundation of good literacy and decision-making skills can contribute to a variety of healthy choices for the self and others.
 The development of process, life skills, and attitudes has been incorporated throughout the entire curriculum.
 (Half Year Class)

-Advisory (7th grade) - 0963
+CLIMB (7th grade) - 0963

-Advisory (8th grade) - 0958
+CLIMB (8th grade) - 0958

 Elective Classes